mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

   - use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
 - Multivalue answer routing policy
   - use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.

+Simply put:

+1. Simple routing policy – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+2. Failover routing policy – Use when you want to configure active-passive failover.
+3. Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.
+4. use multivalue answer routing when you want to associate your routing records with a Route 53 health check

 ## Amazon Load Balancing